Basketball in India: 2019

 The first ever NBA games in India took place on 4 and 5 October 2019 at the NSCI Dome in Mumbai.
-The NBA India Games 2019 featured two preseason games between the Sacramento Kings and Indiana Pacers, and marked the first time that teams from a North American sports league played in India.
+The NBA India Games featured two preseason games between the Sacramento Kings and Indiana Pacers, and marked the first time that teams from a North American sports league played in India.

 IMG Reliance joint venture

-In June 2010, a deal was struck with the BFI and the IMG-Reliance joint venture which aims to take Indian basketball to a professional level.
-The 30-year deal sees IMG Reliance take control of the game launching a league, controlling merchandise, developing infrastructure and other commercial aspects in this new development.
+In June 2010, a deal was struck with the Basketball Federation of India and the IMG-Reliance joint venture which aimed to take Indian basketball to a professional level.
+The 30-year deal sees IMG Reliance take control of the game launching a league, controlling merchandise and developing infrastructure, in return for commercial rights.
+The deal was run by IMG executives Ted Fortsmann, Bobby Sharma, and Reliance owner Mukesh Ambani, who used the IPL as a model for design.

 The BFI will launch and control school and college leagues with assistance from IMG.
 IMG Reliance will also construct academies in India in line with the IMG Florida sports academy.
-In July, coaches from Florida came to India to select 8 boys and girls between the ages of 13-15 to take to the US on a scholarship.
+In July, coaches from Florida came to India to select 8 boys and girls between the ages of 13 and 15 to take to the US on a scholarship.
 The first batch was selected and is preparing to undertake the scholarship at IMG Florida.
 More scholarships will be offered with the aim of launching India's first professional league in four years.
-IMG chief Ted Fortsmann and Reliance owner Mukesh Ambani see the IPL as a perfect model to use.
-Therefore, a franchise system is likely to be put into place.

-At the moment, the NBA are not involved with the joint venture but Ted Fortsmann is willing to work with the NBA who already run recreational leagues in India with another leading Indian business, the Mahindra Group.
-These are set in expand from the initial three cities to other parts of India.

-One of the first people to have been accepted to the IMG Reliance program, Satnam Singh Bhamara, had also declared to go for the 2015 NBA Draft while coming straight out of the IMG Reliance program as a post-graduate.
+One of the first people to have been accepted to the IMG Reliance program, Satnam Singh Bhamara, had also declared to go for the 2015 NBA draft while coming straight out of the IMG Reliance program as a post-graduate.
 When Bhamara was selected by the Dallas Mavericks as the 52nd pick of the draft, he would be the first player to have been drafted directly out of high school without any additional international, college, or D-League competition since Amir Johnson back in 2005.

+India Rising

+Founded as best Indian diaspora basketball team, they participate at various international events, such as The Basketball Tournament.